Three-point bounds for energy minimization: Introduction

 \subsection{Background}

-How can one distribute $N$ points as uniformly as possible in a compact metric space $X$ with metric $d$?
+What does it mean to distribute $N$ points as uniformly as possible in a compact metric space $X$ with metric $d$?
 There are many possible answers, such as forming a good error-correcting code, i.e., maximizing the distance between the closest points.
 One particularly important family of answers generalizing coding theory is given by potential energy minimization.
-Given a decreasing, continuous function $f \co \big(0,\max_{x,y \in X} d(x,y)^2\big] \to \R$ called the \emph{potential function}, define the \emph{energy} of a finite configuration $\mathcal{C} \subseteq X$ by
+Given a decreasing, continuous function $f \co \big(0,\max_{x,y \in X} d(x,y)^2\big] \to \R$, called the \emph{potential function}, define the \emph{energy} of a finite configuration $\mathcal{C} \subseteq X$ by

 Note that the use of squared distance instead of distance is not standard in physics, but it is mathematically convenient (and of course there is no loss of generality).
 We wish to choose $\mathcal{C}$ so as to minimize $E_f(\mathcal{C})$ subject to $|\mathcal{C}|=N$.
 Because $f$ is decreasing, this amounts to moving the points as far apart as possible, but all the distances matter, not just the minimal distance.